pimedad/frontend-framework/framework/packages/runtime/src/documentation/nodeEqualityDocumentation.md

 The `areNodesEqual()` function checks if two virtual nodes are equal based on the rules above.
 It’s like a referee that decides whether a DOM node can be reused or needs to be replaced during an update.

-This function is crucial for efficient DOM updates.
-It first checks if the nodes have the same `type`.
+This function first checks if the nodes have the same `type`.
 If they do, it applies specific rules: for element nodes, it compares their tags and `key` attributes; for component nodes, it compares their prototypes (e.g., the same `Counter` class) and `key` attributes; for text and fragment nodes, it considers them equal.
 This ensures the framework reuses nodes when possible, making updates faster and more accurate.

 ```javascript
 import { DOM_TYPES } from "./h";